A family enjoying their time inside their house.

 • Your two most recent tax returns

-Is anyone else applying for a refinance on your loan (like a spouse)?
-Your lender will also ask to see their documentation.
+If anyone else is applying for a refinance on your loan, such as a spouse, your lender will also ask to see their documentation.

 Your lender may ask for any other documentation during the refinance underwriting process.
 Be sure to respond quickly to keep everything moving along on schedule.